AlexGalays/spacelift/README.md

 # Auto unwrap

 Most of the time, you will have to call `.value()` to read your value back (or just `()` for options, although it is recommended to use `map`/`getOrElse`/etc instead)
-Because it's distracting to write `.value()` more than once per chain, some operators will automatically unwrap values returned from their callback.
+Because it's distracting to write `.value()` more than once per chain, some operators will automatically unwrap values returned from their iterators.
 These operators are:

 - `Option.map`
+- `Array.map`
+- `Array.flatMap`
 - `Array.updateAt`